plone/training/views_2.rst

     </property>
     ...

+We will have to either reinstall our addon or run the generic-setup step ``typeinfo`` so Plone learns about the change.

 ..  note::

     To change it ttw got to the ZMI (http://localhost:8080/Plone/manage), go to ``portal_types`` and select the type for which the new should be selectable (*talk*).
 Now add ``talkview`` to the list *Available view methods*.
 Now the new view is available in the menu *Display*.
 To make it the default view enter it in ``Default view method``.

-We will have to either reinstall our addon or run the generic-setup step ``typeinfo`` so Plone learns about the change.

-We could also tell plone about this in the ZMI: http://localhost:8080/Plone/portal_types/talk/manage_propertiesForm

 Let's improve the talkview to show all the info we want.